AnkitMourya12/Activity_tracker_extention/README.md

 - Daily reset: By default the today's usage data is reset at 4:20AM, however the user can manually set this time.

 - Reset: The user can reset the total collected data for today, or all time.

+- ## Tech stack
+- Fron end framworks
+- HTML
+- CSS
+- JAVASCRIPT
+- this extention will hold data until the system opens.
+- I have not use Any database